opensearch-project/documentation-website/_security-analytics/usage/rules.md

 1. To begin, select the **Import rule** button in the upper-right conern of the page.
 The Import rule page opens.
 1. Either drag a YAML-formatted Sigma rule into the window, or browse for the file by selecting the link and opening it.
 The Import a rule window opens and the rule definition fields are automatically populated.
 1. Verify or modify the information in the fields.
 1. After you confirm the information for the rule is accurate, select the **Create** button in the lower-right corner of the window.
-A new rule is created, and it appears in the list of rules on the main page of the Rules window.
+A new rule is created and it appears in the list of rules on the main page of the Rules window.

 ## Creating a rule by duplication